Upcoming Spring Worship Services

 What should I wear to worship?

-Please come as you are, sweats or suits, dresses or jeans.
-Jesus is our guide and he cares about our souls not our outer appearances.
-Our sanctuary is air-conditioned in summer and plenty warm in winter to keep the chill away.
+Please come as you are, shorts or suits, dresses or jeans.
+Jesus is far more concerned about the condition of our hearts than the clothing we wear.
+Our sanctuary is air-conditioned in summer to 72 degrees and plenty warm in winter to keep the chill away.
 Guests and vacationers are always welcome as we are minutes from Hoffmaster State Park and several popular tourist destinations and campgrounds.

 Must I give an offering to attend worship?